How to Check Old Age Pension Status?

 How to Check Old Age Pension Status Online?

-2. Add the Permanent Retirement Account Number (PRAN) and the financial year.
+2. Enter the Permanent Retirement Account Number (PRAN) and password to log in

-Under Section 80C of the Income Tax Act of 1961, premiums paid towards an old age pension plan are eligible for a tax benefit.
-In addition, there exist further parts of the Income Tax Act, namely 80CCC and 80CCD that grant tax benefits.
+Under Section 80CCD(1) of the Income Tax Act of 1961, contributions madetowards National Pension Schemeare eligible for a tax benefit.
+In addition, there exist further parts of the Income Tax Act, namely 80CCD(1B) and 80CCDD(2), that grant further tax benefits.

-• Allowed to deduct taxes by the employer under Section 80 CCD(2) up to 10% of salary (Basic + DA) (14% if Central Government makes such a contribution) over the ₹1.50 lakh cap stipulated under Section 80 CCE.
+• Allowed as a deduction under Section 80 CCD(2) up to 10% of salary (Basic + DA) (14% if Central Government makes such a contribution) over the ₹1.5 lakh cap stipulated under Section 80 CCE.

 • Tax deduction of up to 20% of their gross income under section 80 CCD (1), with an aggregate threshold of ₹1.50 lakh under section 80 CCE.